 Apple is attempting to make passwords a thing of the past with a new way to log into apps, services and platforms.
 Saving and using a passkey is quick and easy with one-step account creation and sign-in using Face ID or Touch ID.

-Passkeys replace passwords with cryptographic key pairs to make it more difficult for cybercriminals to break into your online accounts.
+Passkeys replace passwords with cryptographic key pairs, making it more difficult for cybercriminals to break into your online accounts.
+Passkeys are end-end encrypted, more secure than 2FA, never stored on a web server and they stay on your device.